engineertype/Controleo3/README.md

 ### This is the GitHub source code repository for Controleo3.

-This software has been released under the GPL 3.0 license.
+This software has been released under the MIT license.
 You are free To use it any way you wish.

 In this folder are: